100 Notable alumni of

 -

-Jonathan David Edwards, is a British former triple jumper.
-He is an Olympic, World, European and Commonwealth champion, and has held the world record in the event since 1995.
+Jonathan David Edwards is an English former triple jumper.
+He is an Olympic, double World, European, European indoor and Commonwealth champion, and has held the world record in the event since 1995.
+Edwards is regarded as one of the greatest triple-jumpers in history.

 -